-Email:researchapplications@parkinsons.org.ukCall:020 7963 3950 or 020 7963 9376
+Email: researchapplications@parkinsons.org.uk

-Preparing a research grant application
+Writing a research grant application

 We only fund the best quality research so that every penny donated towards research will benefit people with Parkinson's.
 We receive a high volume of applications in each grant round, so it's vital that you make your application stand out from the crowd.
 Below are some tips and pitfalls to avoid when preparing your grant application to give yourself the best chance of success.